Curvature-Guided LoRA: Matching Full Fine-Tuning in Function Space: Introduction

 \section{Introduction}

-Fine-tuning large-scale pretrained models has become a cornerstone of modern machine learning, enabling adaptation to a wide range of downstream tasks.
-However, full fine-tuning remains computationally expensive, motivating the development of parameter-efficient fine-tuning (PEFT) methods such as Low-Rank Adaptation (LoRA).
-By restricting updates to low-rank subspaces, LoRA significantly reduces memory and compute requirements, while retaining much of the performance of full fine-tuning.
-Despite these advantages, a persistent gap remains between LoRA and full fine-tuning in both convergence speed and final performance.
-Recent work has sought to bridge this gap by improving the initialization of low-rank adapters, typically by aligning the initial gradient or parameter updates of LoRA with those of full fine-tuning.
-While effective, these approaches operate in parameter space and therefore only indirectly control the quantity of primary interest: the model’s predictions.
+Parameter-efficient fine-tuning methods \cite{han2024parameter,houlsby2019parameter}, such as LoRA \cite{hu2022lora}, have become a standard approach for adapting large pretrained models, as they substantially reduce memory and computational costs compared to full fine-tuning \cite{biderman2024lora}.
+However, a persistent gap remains between LoRA and full fine-tuning, both in convergence speed and in final performance.
+A recent line of work aims to close this gap by designing alignment-aware variants of LoRA, typically by matching the first-step LoRA update to that of full fine-tuning, or by modifying the gradient structure accordingly \cite{gawang2024lora,zhang2025lora}.
+While effective, these approaches operate in parameter space and therefore only indirectly control the quantity of primary interest: the model's predictions.
+This motivates the central question of this work: {\it What is the appropriate performance-based notion of alignment between LoRA and full fine-tuning, and how can LoRA be constructed to achieve it?}

-In this paper, we take a different perspective and formulate the prediction alignment problem, whose goal is to ensure that the predictor obtained after LoRA fine-tuning matches as closely as possible that obtained via full fine-tuning.
-Rather than aligning parameter updates, we directly target alignment in function space, i.e., at the level of model outputs.
-This shift is crucial, as distinct parameter updates can induce similar predictions, while small discrepancies in parameters may lead to large functional differences.
-Our main contribution is to show that this prediction alignment objective naturally leads to a curvature-aware, second-order formulation.
-Specifically, we demonstrate that achieving alignment with full fine-tuning requires incorporating the local geometry of the loss landscape, captured through a curvature approximation of the pretrained model.
-This results in a Newton-like initialization of low-rank adapters, where the optimal subspaces are obtained by whitening the gradient using curvature information.
-In contrast to prior work relying solely on first-order gradients, our method leverages second-order structure to identify the directions that most strongly impact predictions.
+We address this question by formulating the \emph{prediction alignment problem}, whose goal is to ensure that the predictor obtained after LoRA fine-tuning matches as closely as possible the one obtained by full fine-tuning.
+Rather than aligning parameter updates, we directly target alignment in function space, namely at the level of the model outputs after fine-tuning.
+This shift in perspective is crucial: distinct parameter updates can induce similar predictions, while small discrepancies in parameters may lead to large functional differences.
+Our main contribution is to show that the prediction alignment objective naturally leads to a curvature-aware, second-order formulation.
+Specifically, we demonstrate that aligning LoRA with full fine-tuning requires accounting for the local geometry of the loss landscape, captured through a curvature approximation around the pretrained model.
+This yields a Newton-like initialization of the low-rank adapters, in which the optimal subspaces are obtained by whitening the gradient using curvature information.
+In contrast to prior work based solely on first-order gradients, our method leverages second-order structure to identify the directions with the largest impact on predictions.
+The approach and its benefits are illustrated in Figure~\ref{fig:cglora}.
+Our contributions are as follows: